Saturday, April 25, 2026

 In the below table, not all selections were at their perfect maturity.
-The cultivars with low BRIX numbers will need to be re-evaluated at a later dates.
+The cultivars with low BRIX numbers will need to be re-evaluated at later dates.

 We believe that all long white mulberries such as Australian Green, Pakistan White and Saharanpur Local are the same.
 However, their BRIX numbers are different here.
 Australian Green is the most developed large tree, and Saharanpur Local is a small shaded tree on only a partially compatible rootstock.